Number of Bedrooms in Private Dwelling (BEDD and BEDRD)

 The Number of Bedrooms in Private Dwelling (ranges) variable groups responses to this question differently, responses from 0 to 5 are reported singly, responses for 6 or more bedrooms are coded into the grouped category of '6 or more bedrooms'.

 A question on the number of rooms/bedrooms has been included in every Australian Census since 1911, however the question relating to Number of Bedrooms in Private Dwelling was first asked for the 1976 Census.

-Item non-response rates are a measure of how many households did not respond to a particular question as a proportion of the total number of households the question was applicable to.
+Item non-response rates are a measure of how many questions were not responded to as a proportion of the total number of questions applicable to the dwelling.
 In this instance the response is left as not stated.

 The majority of item non-response is attributable to the households who did not respond to the Census at all.
-Refer to item non-response tables for more information.
-The second and smaller contributor to item non-response is when households return a Census form but may not answer a particular question(s).
+Refer to item non-response rates for more information.
+The second and smaller contributor to item non-response is when people return a Census form but may not answer a particular question(s).
 For more information, refer to Understanding Census data quality.

 Data usage notes

 Dwellings with a high number of bedrooms reported were checked manually to ensure that they match the actual response on the form.
 The data may include a small proportion of dwellings with unusually large numbers of bedrooms, as all numeric responses are accepted as reported.